Impunity recognizes no boundaries

 Samasata(RMNP) Press freedom & training organization, Rural Media Network Pakistan (RMNP) commemorated “International Day to End Impunity for Crimes against Journalists” on 2nd November 2024 in collaboration with Press Club Samasata South Punjab .

-A seminar entitled ” Media Houses & Media Organizations role regarding the Safety of Journalists in Pakistan” held in the premises of town hall Samasata.It was chaired by the RMNP President Ehsan Ahmed Sehar while Patron-in-Chief Press Club Samasata Iftikhar Ahmed Alvi acted as moderator.
+A seminar titled ” Media Houses & Media Organizations role regarding the Safety of Journalists in Pakistan” held in the premises of town hall Samasata.It was chaired by the RMNP President Ehsan Ahmed Sehar while Patron-in-Chief Press Club Samasata Iftikhar Ahmed Alvi acted as moderator.
 This seminar was attended by correspondents of the print and electronic media, four regional newspapers editors, press club Samasata members, local leaders of different political parties and academics.

-RMNP President Ehsan Ahmed Sehar delivering presidential address in seminar entitled “” Media Houses & Media Organizations role regarding the Safety of Journalists in Pakistan” held in the premises of town hall Samasata,South Punjab.
+RMNP President Ehsan Ahmed Sehar delivering presidential address in seminar titled “” Media Houses & Media Organizations role regarding the Safety of Journalists in Pakistan” held in the premises of town hall Samasata,South Punjab.

 RMNP President Ehsan Ahmed Sehar in his presidential address said, the UN General Assembly in its resolution on 18th December 2013 proclaimed 2nd November as IDEI ,a date which commemorates the assassination of two French journalists in Mali on 2nd November 2013.He stated this in 9th IDEI which RMNP is celebrating.
 Highlighting the prevailing freedom of expression situation in Pakistan, he said that impunity ruled Pakistan during current year where ten journalists including one female have been killed.
 He said that despite the enactment of ” Protection of Journalists and Media Professionals Act ” three years ago implementation remains weak, and “Safety Commission” required under this act is yet to be established.
 Threats, harassment, abduction violence enforced disappearances and killing of journalists are rampant, leading to self-censorship.
 He stated that Pakistani media is polarized like Pakistani society .Pakistani media is urban -oriented ,all media houses and media organizations have their headquarters in big cities so they only care for their major cities based staffers and continuously neglecting their print and electronic media correspondents functioning in districts and small towns of the country.
 Ehsan stated Punjab Defamation Bill 2024 passed without stakeholders consultations raises concerns as it emphasizes prosecuting public officials and allows fine without proof of actual damage which can lead to repression or intimidation.
 He demanded the review of defamation provisions and its alignment with international laws.